-This philosophy informs the development of all of the firm’s strategies and, in AlphaSimplex’s opinion, sets them apart from those of its competitors.
-Typical quantitative investment strategies start from an assumption that markets behave according to a fixed set of rules.
-AlphaSimplex believes that such approaches (e.g., factor-based linear models) share a critical weakness: the factors are often static.
+AlphaSimplex believes that quantitative investment strategies that start from an assumption that markets behave according to a fixed set of rules (e.g., factor-based linear models) share a critical weakness: the factors are often static.
 As a result, quantitative models are often criticized for being too easily surprised by—and slow to react to—sharp and non-linear market movements.
-In contrast, AlphaSimplex designs models in recognition that financial markets are highly competitive and adaptive.
-Unlike typical models, the strategy’s models incorporate innovative statistical techniques for dynamically weighting multiple models to adapt to different market conditions, factors, and time horizons.
+In contrast, AlphaSimplex designs models recognizing that financial markets are highly competitive and adaptive.
+AlphaSimplex’s models incorporate innovative statistical techniques for dynamically weighting multiple models to adapt to different market conditions, factors, and time horizons.

-- Risk premiums, market volatility, and cross-asset correlations will vary over time
+Risk premia, market volatility, and cross-asset correlations will vary over time